Orchid's team of genetic experts has developed a genetic risk score (GRS) for Coronary Artery Disease

 Genetic risk score (GRS)

 A genetic risk score quantifies the degree to which an individual’s genetics increases their likelihood of developing a specific disease.
-The GRS for CAD includes 1,107,562 variants and was developed based on the variants identified in a study that analyzed genomes of about 184,000 individuals of European ancestry affected by CAD .
+The GRS for CAD includes 1,107,562 variants and was developed based on the variants identified in a study that analyzed genomes of 184,305 individuals of European ancestry .
 The study included 60,801 cases (individuals with CAD) and 123,504 healthy controls .
 The weights of the model were adjusted for linkage disequilibrium using PRScs software .

 Clinical Impact and Prevalence